kengonakajima/NodePortAudio/README.md

-# NodePortAudio
+# PANode : PortAudio for Node.js
-a simplified portaudio binding for node.js
+A really simplified portaudio binding for node.js